The Gap(s)

 On the technical skills plane, economists such as Levy and Murnane and David Autor identify the importance of non-routine expert thinking as routine skills become increasingly automated.
 The 2013 Careerbuilder talent gap report cites computer and mathematical positions as the most difficult to fill.
 And the ManpowerGroup 2015 report lists Sales Representative, Technician, and Engineer as among the most difficult positions to fill internationally.
 An employer survey by the UK Commission on Education and Skills reports that 64% of employers found the technical skills of employees lacking.

 On the transferable skills plane, a 2014 Lumina Foundation and The Economist Intelligence Unit report focusing on U.S. industry finds that employers identify skills such as critical thinking and collaboration more important than technical skills associated with a job.
-Similarly, survey of U.S. executives by Adecco, a human resource consulting company, reports that 44% of executives believe new hires lack soft skills like communication and creativity.
+Similarly, a survey of U.S. executives by Adecco, a human resource consulting company, reports that 44% of executives believe new hires lack soft skills like communication and creativity.
 And, the same survey cited above by the UK Commission on Education and Skills reports that 41% of employers found communication skills lacking.

 That both transferable and technical skills emerge as part of the skills gap is perhaps to be expected.
 After all, one of the main sources of the gap is how quickly jobs are changing.
 Even if it were possible to magically grant the requisite number of employees the necessary technical skills, those same technical skills may be obsolete in 5 years.
 Any solution to the skills gap thus needs to address both transferable and technical skills and, perhaps obviously, also needs to be able to develop along with the quickly changing skill demands.